jperon/lyluatex/lyluatex.md

 scores are cached and won't be unnecessarily recompiled.

 \lyMargin{Examples:}
-A comprehensive set of examples demonstrating the dynamic indent behaviour is available in \protect\hyperlink{ex-dynamic-indent}{Dynamic Indent}.
+A comprehensive set of examples demonstrating the dynamic indent behaviour is available in \linkexample{dynamic-indent}{Dynamic Indent}.

 #### Vertical Alignment of Fullpage Scores